BuildForSDGCohort2/Poverty-Cracker/README.md

 # Poverty-Cracker
-A project which would be part of #BuildforSDG 2020 Project category : No poverty
+A project which would be part of #BuildforSDG 2020 <br>
+Project category : No poverty